 3.)
 You probably won’t see the performances:

-DNCE, Mariah Carey and Gloria Estefan?
 This is the type of grade B entertainment that’s supposed to distract you from hours of cold, hunger, and overall uncomfortableness?
-Except for Gloria Estefan (who is a queen), none of these performances seem worthy of the sacrifices you will make just to be in attendance.
+None of these performances seem worthy of the sacrifices you will make just to be in attendance.
 Also, odds are you won’t be able to see or hear them, especially if you’re not an early bird and get to Times Square later than a majority of people.
 Have fun being cold, hungry and not entertained.

 2.)
 You probably won’t get the basic AF picture you want: